Borrowing was £17.4bn last month, the second highest October figure since monthly records began in 1993.

 Claire German, CEO, Design Centre Chelsea Harbour

 It was almost as if he’d been here before.
-It’s been strange since Terence died, not having him involved in my life.
+Since Terence died, it’s been strange not having him involved in my life.
 He played such a huge role ever since I arrived here 13 years ago – and I knew him before.
-He was this fabulous mixture of incredible business brain and great vision, who seemed able to predict what could happen.
-For instance, during the pandemic he said: “Darling, this is the easy bit, the pandemic.
-It will be post-pandemic with everyone trying to return to normal that will be the hard bit.”
-He was already thinking about getting people back into the office while everyone else was getting used to lockdown.
+He was a fabulous mix of an incredible business mind and great vision, able to predict what could happen.
+For example, during the pandemic, he said, “Darling, this is the easy bit, the pandemic.
+The hard part will be post-pandemic, with everyone trying to return to normal.”
+While others adjusted to lockdown, he was already thinking about getting people back into the office.

 Terence had these intense business meetings where he would really put you through your paces.
 He would not suffer fools gladly: you had to know your stuff – bring in energy and have ideas.
 He had a twinkle in his eye; this made him quite mischievous.
 If a situation was getting out of hand, he would immediately see that and disarm it and then bring a lighter tone to it.
 He had great emotional intelligence.